Checkmarx/kics/docs/queries/pulumi-queries.md

 |Google Compute SSL Policy Weak Cipher In Use<br/><sup><sub>965e8830-2bec-4b9b-a7f0-24dbc200a68f</sub></sup>|<span style="color:#C60">Medium</span>|Encryption|This query confirms if Google Compute SSL Policy Weak Chyper Suits is Enabled, to do so we need to check if TLS is TLS_1_2, because other version have Weak Chypers|<a href="https://www.pulumi.com/registry/packages/gcp/api-docs/compute/sslpolicy/#mintlsversion_yaml">Documentation</a><br/>|

 ### AZURE
-Bellow are listed queries related with Pulumi AZURE:
+Below are listed queries related with Pulumi AZURE: